What Is a CEREC Same-Day Crown?

 Frequently Asked Questions

-Does getting a CEREC crown hurt?
-No. The tooth is numbed with local anesthesia before any preparation.
+Will I feel anything during a CEREC crown appointment?
+The tooth is numbed with local anesthesia before any preparation, so most patients feel pressure but not pain during the work.
 Dr. Fatima also offers nitrous oxide and DentalVibe vibration anesthesia for patients who feel anxious about dental procedures.

 How do I care for my new crown?
 Treat it like a natural tooth: brush twice daily, floss daily, and keep your regular cleaning appointments.
 Avoid chewing on hard objects like ice or pens.
 The crown itself cannot develop cavities, but the tooth beneath the crown margin can, so oral hygiene is essential.